Intent for Computing

 At Norman Pannell, we believe that Computing is a dynamic and rapidly-changing element of the curriculum; one that promotes digital health, embeds online safety and provides children unique opportunities to explore and discover the wide range of exciting future possibilities.

 We aim to inspire children through engaging and exciting lessons, accessing high quality digital technology and expert tuition, enabling them to confidently progress with future studies and modern life in this digital age.

 We do the following in order to deliver our curriculum in Computing

 Computing at Norman Pannell

 Each class has a 1 hour computing session each week.
 This lesson may be in the classroom, the computer suite or using the iPads.
-We use a programme called 'iCompute' which is designed according to the national curriculum objectives so that each class is covering the necessary components.
-Throughout the year, each year group benefits from computing sessions with our specialist teacher, Mr Triggs from MGL.
-The Year 3 & 4 children are also welcome to attend a Minecraft club after school on Tuesdays with Mr Triggs.
+We use a program called 'iCompute' which is designed according to the National Curriculum objectives so that each class is covering the necessary components.
+Throughout the year, each year group benefits from computing sessions with our specialist teacher, Mr Goodall-Walker from MGL.
+Through the year, selected children from different year groups will be invited to attend Computing Club after school on Tuesdays with Mr Goodall-Walker.
 Computing is also taught using a cross-curricular approach during other subject lessons.

 With big and exciting changes to the ICT Curriculum, we have the challenge this year of learning a range of new topics and skills (children and teachers!)

 In order to deliver high quality ICT provision, we have invested in a completely new computer suite and server this year, complimented by a bank of laptops, iPads and classroom PCs.